fan2/mkdocs/docs/blog/posts/toolchain/gcc-ext-asm.md

 4. `: : `: both the *`OutputOperands`* and *`InputOperands`* are empty.
 5. *`Clobbers`* argument: `: "memory"`.

     - The "`memory`" clobber tells the compiler that the assembly code performs memory reads or writes to items other than those listed in the input and output operands (for example, accessing the memory pointed to by one of the input parameters).
 To ensure memory contains correct values, GCC may need to **flush** specific register values to memory *before* executing the *`asm`*.
 Further, the compiler does not assume that any values read from memory *before* an *`asm`* remain unchanged after that asm; it **reloads** them as needed.
-Using the "`memory`" clobber effectively forms a read/write memory barrier for the compiler.
+Using the "`memory`" clobber effectively forms a read/write memory barrier([memory_order_acq_rel](https://en.cppreference.com/w/c/atomic/memory_order); [memory_order::acq_rel](https://en.cppreference.com/w/cpp/atomic/memory_order)) for the compiler.

     - Note that this clobber does not prevent the *processor* from doing speculative reads past the asm statement.
 To prevent that, you need processor-specific fence instructions(See [ARM64 Memory Ordering - barriers](../arm/a64-memory-barrier.md)).